springload/grunticon-pigment/README.md

 Default value: `"source-colourise"`

 The name of the folder containing the source svg files that get colourised.

-Please note, that the elements of the svg files must be within one grouped element at root level.
+*Please note* All elements of the svg files must be within one grouped element at root level.
-Only shapes will be colourised, so make sure, that strokes are converted to shapes.
+Only shapes will be colourised, so make sure, to convert strokes into outlines (Object > Path > Outline Stroke in Illustrator) before saving your svg.
+Please also have a look at [Creating SVG Artwork](#creating-svg-artwork) in the Tips section.

 #### options.svgColors
 Type: `Array`
-Default value: `"source-colourise"`
+Default value: `"[]"`

-Defines the colour variations.
+Array of colour variations in hex format.

 #### options.datasvgcss
 Type: `String`